ArchipelagoMW/Archipelago/README.md

 --beatableonly
 ```

 If set, will only ensure the goal can be achieved, but not necessarily that all locations are reachable.
-Currently only affects VT25 algorithm.
+Currently only affects VT25, VT26 and balanced algorithms.

 ```
 --shuffleganon